Catsuko/Morph/README.md

 	}
 }
 ```
-To change settings like the duration of the morph or the curve used to perform easing, select your MonoBehaviour in the inspector and then expand the morph property.
-Additionally, be aware that you can pass in however many morph targets as you want at a time.

 Implementing Interpolate methods is extremely straightforward when using any of Unity's standard Lerp methods, provide the desired start and end values and then forward the time argument.
 ```
 public void Interpolate(float time)